 REG ADD "HKLM\SYSTEM\CurrentControlSet\Control\Terminal Server" /v fSingleSessionPerUser /t REG_DWORD /d 0 /f

 Then go to C:\Windows\System32, find the file termsrv.dll and open its properties.

 By default, the owner of this file is TrustedInstaller and even the administrator doesn’t have any right to replace it.

 Go to the Security tab and click Edit button.
 In the access list, find the local administrators group and give it full control over this file and save the changes.

 The next step before replacing the library file is to open the service management console (services.msc) and stop Remote Desktop Services.

 Copy termsrv.dll from the downloaded archive for your Windows version to %SystemRoot%\System32\ (with replacement).

-After you replaced the file, run Remote Desktop Services and try to create two RDP sessions on the patched computer from different accounts.
-If you did everything right, two separate Remote Desktop session would open.
+After replacing the file, run Remote Desktop Services and try to create two RDP sessions with the patched computer from different accounts.
+If you did everything correctly, two separate Remote Desktop session should open.

 As a stable solution against replacing the termsrv.dll file with Windows updates, you should use the Open Source solution – RDP Wrapper Library (available on GitHub) which does not replace termsrv.dll, and is a layer between Terminal Services and SCM.
 More information about using the RDP Wrapper Library can be found here.